-Figure 7: The pipeline of Rempel et al.'s method [RTS07].
+Figure 9: The pipeline of Banterle et al.'s method [BLDC06, BLD07].

 The framework was extended for automatically processing images and videos in Banterle et al. [BLDC08].
-This is achieved using 3D sampling algorithms, volume density estimation, edge transfers and a number of heuristics for determining the parameters of each component of the framework.
+This is achieved using 3D sampling algorithms, volume density estimation, edge transfers, and a number of heuristics for determining the parameters of each component of the framework.
 Moreover, a coloured expand map was adopted, allowing the reconstruction of clipped colours.
 The main problem is the speed, but real-time performances on high definition content can be achieved using point-based graphics on GPU.

-This algorithm presents a general solution for visualisation on HDR monitors and IBL.
+This algorithm presents a general solution for visualisation on HDR monitors and IBL, see Figure 10 for an example.
 Moreover, it was tested using HDR-VDP [MDMS05] for both tasks to prove its efficiency compared with simple exposure methods.
-The main limit of the framework is that large over-exposed areas (more than 30% of the image) cannot be reconstructed using the expand map, producing grey smooth areas in the over-exposed areas.
+The main limit of the framework is that large over-exposed areas (more than 30% of the image) can not be reconstructed using the expand map, producing grey smooth areas in the over-exposed areas.
 This is because there is not enough information to exploit.